 Nicole is an essentialist – she is modest, perceptive, direct and clear.
 She is the most intellectually and emotionally rigorous person I know, consequently she enjoys a high level of spontaneity and playfulness.
 Nicole has deeply cultivated aesthetic sensibilities and perceptual skills, she simultaneously perceives details and their relation to the integrity of the whole, she also has fantastic problem solving abilities – these attributes have been invaluable to the content, design and structural development of MESHWORK.

-When people ask what she does she typically says that she is a yoga teacher – indeed teaching has been her full time occupation for 15 years.
+When people ask what she does she typically says that she is a yoga teacher – indeed, before dedicating herself to the creation of MESHWORK, teaching was her full time occupation for 15 years.
 Nicole is a certified Iyengar yoga teacher – and has been practicing for 25+ years.
-Nicole has described it this way: ‘I practiced yoga for over 25yrs…now I just practice’.

 Her practice is immersive and rigorous and has no beginning or end.
-From where I stand yoga has found full expression in her practice and orientation in the world – in distinct contrast to the more mainstream view of yoga and its reduction to exercise product plus a saccharine dose of vacuous hedonic bliss.
+From where I stand yoga has found full expression in her practice and orientation in the world – in distinct contrast to the more mainstream view of yoga and its reduction to exercise and lifestyle products.

 Nicole’s pedagogy incorporates an awareness of subconscious and psycho-emotional terrain.
 This is informed by her training and experience as a Clinical Hypnotherapist – Nicole has been mindful long before it was fashionable.
 This background continues to inspire her interest in all things neurobiological, cognitive and embodied.
 Nicole’s focus is experiential knowledge – it is not enough to simply know something intellectually.
 She has purposefully shaped the structure and content of MESHWORK to create a conducive learning environment where participants can engage fully with process.

 In addition, Nicole is a practicing artist and holds a degree in Visual Arts and Masters in Electronic Arts.
-Nicole has shifted the focus of her artwork from digital art back to painting on canvas.
 Her artistic process demonstrates the same insight, rigour and sensitivity as her approach to embodied practices.
 I often describe her artwork as having biological and phenomenological qualities.
 Like Integrated Embodiment there is no perceptible delineation in where and how these skills have contributed to the content, integrity and sensibility of MESHWORK.

 When I first met Patrick we exchanged a few words about yoga and arranged to practice together.
-These practice sessions and dialogues represent the beginning of MESHWORK.
+Those practice sessions and dialogues represent the beginning of MESHWORK.

 Patrick is springy, agile and dynamic.
 This allows him to, leap into and immerse himself in seemingly disparate fields of research – give it all a good shake up – identify pertinent connections – and with astounding recollection, share it with others in an engaging and entertaining way.

-Needless to say he is a very well informed, insightful, skilled and generous Osteopath with an equally developed understanding of embodiment and movement, a combination that has helped many patients.
+Patrick is a very well informed, insightful, skilled and generous Osteopath with an equally developed understanding of embodiment and movement, a combination which has helped many patients.
 His infectious liveliness gets clients laughing and helps them regain a sense of enthusiasm for their own wellbeing.